nahcnats/nahcnats/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+#### Past / Current Activities
+- Completed Projects ...
+  - TheShop.
+A React Native Expo shopping app based on one of [React Native - The Practical Guide [2021 Edition]](https://www.udemy.com/share/101WauB0QcclpUTXw=/) tutorial.
+The objective of following this course module was to 1, experience Expo (so convenient) and 2, learn a some good coding habits.
+  - GreatPlaces.
+A React Native Expo simple app I followed from [React Native - The Practical Guide [2021 Edition]](https://www.udemy.com/share/101WauB0QcclpUTXw=/) tutorial.
+This is just to pick up using Expo's geolocation instead of the bare workflow method.
+Again, using Expo is so much more convenient.

-- 🔭 I’m currently working on ...
+- I’m currently working on ...
   - A mobile attendance app written in React Native Expo currently named [Mobile FlexiTs](https://github.com/nahcnats/mobile-flexits).
+It's a hobby project, a complete rewrite of the original app I wrote for a company between 2018 - 2019.

-- 🌱 I’m currently learning ...
+- I’m currently learning ...
   - Everything as stated above.
-There there an end?
+Will there be an end?